camunda-community-hub/camunda-process-test-coverage/README.md

 ### Checking Coverage for the Examples
 You can use the junit tests of this project to get comfortable with the library

 1. clone the project
 2. mvn clean test
 3. Open the report html files which are created in the directory target/process-test-coverage/

 ### Checking Coverage for Your Own Processes
+The following steps show how to integrate the camunda-process-test-coverage into you own setup.
+Our tests should provide a good base for your usage.
+If you use a single junit class per process, the class rule usage (see [ProcessTestClassRuleCoverageTest](src/test/java/org/camunda/bpm/extension/process_test_coverage/ProcessTestClassRuleCoverageTest.java) ) may be the perfect way to go.

 1. add library jar to your project classpath (e.g. via the maven dependency)
 2. add the [PathCoverageParseListenerPlugin](src/main/java/org/camunda/bpm/extension/process_test_coverage/PathCoverageParseListenerPlugin.java) as process engine plugin to your test camunda setup (see the [camunda.cfg.xml](src/test/resources/camunda.cfg.xml) we use)
 3. adapt your process unit test to generate and check the coverage.
-Our tests should provide a good base for your usage.
-If you use a single junit class to test a process, the class rule usage (see [ProcessTestClassRuleCoverageTest](src/test/java/org/camunda/bpm/extension/process_test_coverage/ProcessTestClassRuleCoverageTest.java) may be the perfect way to go.
 4. run your unit tests

 ## Implementation